luxeengine/luxe-docs/docs/tutorial/curve-animation.md

  - `player` - which we used to fetch the player
  - `firefly` - which we used to find firelies

 A `static` method in a class is called on the class itself, in other words, you use `Name.visible` to access the method.
-The method returns a _constant_ value, it's returning a string directly to use.
+In this case, the method returns a _constant_ value, returning a string directly to use.

 ```js
 class Name {